 Gospel Pass is a mountain pass at an elevation of 549m (1,801ft) above the sea level, located in the Black Mountains of southeast Wales.
+It’s a great climb, though it’s pretty tough.
 It’s one of the highest mountain roads of the country.

-The drive is definitely worth it.
-There are many excellent photo opportunities here.
-Don’t forget your camera!
+The opening scene of the 1981 "American werewolf in London" was filmed at the top.
+Best descended to the north because of that better visibility.
 The views, both back down the valley to the south and into mid Wales are eye-wateringly beautiful.
 There are 2 routes to reach the summit.
 Starting from Hay on Wye, the ascent is 8 km long.
 Over this distance, the elevation gain is 398 meters.
 The average percentage is 5 %.
 And starting from Capel y Ffin, the ascent is 4 km long.
 Over this distance, the elevation gain is 228 meters.
 The average percentage is 5.7 %.